Specific Behavioral Health Program Requirements

 14.2.3 Requirements of Jacobs Law/ ACOM Policy 449

-AzCH-CCP Nurse Assist Line shall maintain a Foster Care Hotline for the specific purpose of answering calls about DCS involved children from Foster, Kinship and Adoptive Parents.
+AzCH-CCP contracts with the Arizona Crisis Line to maintain a Foster Care Hotline for the specific purpose of answering calls about DCS involved children from Foster, Kinship and Adoptive Parents.
 The Foster Care Hotline shall be available 365/24/7 to meet the needs of the child and family.

-Appropriate calls to the AzCH-CCP Nurse Assist Line Foster Care Hotline may include but are not limited to:
+Appropriate calls to the Arizona Crisis Line, Foster Care Hotline, may include but are not limited to:

 - Initiate a Rapid Response at the 73rd hour, not previously initiated by DCS